01 November 2025

 If you or a loved one is moving into residential aged care you may be asked to pay:

-A means tested care fee: this is an extra contribution towards the cost of care that you may need to pay - on top of the basic fee - depending on your income and assets.
+• A care contribution: this is an extra contribution towards the cost of care that you may need to pay - on top of the basic daily fee - depending on your income and assets.
+It covers non-clinical care services such as bathing, mobility support, and lifestyle activities.
+The contribution is means-tested, capped at a daily rate and a lifetime limit (currently around $130,000 or four years of payments).

-An accommodation payment: this is a payment for accommodation in an aged care home.
-You may have your accommodation costs paid in full or in part by the Australian Government or you will need to pay the accommodation price you negotiate with your aged care home.
+• Accommodation costs: this is a payment for accommodation in an aged care home.
+You may have your accommodation costs paid in full or in part by the Australian Government or you will be required to pay the accommodation price you negotiate with your aged care home.

 How does a refundable accommodation deposit work?

-If you would like further information on how the refundable accommodation deposit works then please visit our site here where you will gain a further understanding of how our costs work with examples.
+If you would like further information on how the refundable accommodation deposit works, our Understanding Costs guide will help you gain a further understanding of how our costs work with examples.

-However, we strongly suggest that you get independent financial advice before beginning this process so that you are fully aware of all of your assets and what you feel comfortable proceeding.
-You can also visit My Aged Care website here for financial advice.
+However, we strongly suggest that you get independent financial advice before beginning this process so that you are fully aware of all your assets and what you feel comfortable proceeding with.
+You can also visit My Aged Care website for financial advice.

 If you are interested in our respite or long-term care, you can visit our site by clicking on the links.